marcusyatim/M-M-deploy/README.md

 ### Code

-The code seen here are generally the same as those found in https://github.com/marcusyatim/M-M. However, they have been modified slightly in order to work with Docker and Heroku.
+The code seen here are generally similar to those found in https://github.com/marcusyatim/M-M/tree/main/code.
+However, they have been modified slightly in order to work with Docker and Heroku.

 1. `app.py`
 2. `config.py`